SparkleNetworks/SparkleNetworks/docs/6101-NetworkRootApi-Request.md

 API keys are managed by-network.
 Open the main website of any network with an admin account.
 Navigate to /Dashboard/ApiKeys.
 Create a key.

 You should create as many keys as necessary.
 Imagine a key is compromised, you want to disable it and create a new one.
-You will then replace the old key by the new one is some applications.
+You will then replace the old key by the new one in some applications.
 It's best if few applications have to be changed.

-DO NOT EVER SAVE THE SECRET KEY IN CLIENT APPLICATIONS.
+**DO NOT EVER SAVE THE SECRET KEY IN CLIENT APPLICATIONS.**
 IT WOULD COMPROMISE THE SECRET KEY AND ANYONE WOULD BE ABLE TO MAKE ADMINISTRATIVE CALLS.
 AS A REMINDER, THIS API IS DESIGNED FOR SERVER-TO-SERVER CALLS WHERE THE SECRET KEY CAN BE KEPT SECRET.